 Film and Media Experience.

-Although by no means an exclusive field I am particularly interested in working on films in wilderness areas, or those that engage with the landscape and our relationship to it.
+Although by no means an exclusive field I am particularly interested in working on films in wilderness areas, or those that engage with our relationship to our environment (natural or urban).
 I have a particular interest in essayist and psychogeographical film.
 I am an experienced trekker and occasional mountaineer.

 Prior to moving into full time filmmaking my moving image work was primarily in mixed and multimedia project, usually integrating live, recorded and computer generated imagery with live performance.
 In 2000 I was project manager and chief investigator for the first project in the UK that integrated real-time, stereoscopic 3D GCI with live performance.